Eigenvalues of Heckman-Polychronakos operators: Introduction

-Some relationships between Cherednik and Heckman--Polychronakos operators are discussed in \cite[Section 5]{sergeev2015jack}.
-Both families of operators can be constructed through Newton power sums of certain ``basic'' operators.
-However, these basic operators have different properties in two theories: in Cherednik theory the basic operators commute with each other, but their definition does not agree with the natural action of $S_N$ on $(x_1,\dots,x_N)$; in Heckman--Polychronakos theory the basic operators are defined in a $S_N$--equivariant way, but at the cost of not commuting with each other.\footnote{We emphasize that although the basic operators do not commute, but the Heckman--Polychronakos operators do commute.} The two parallel possible choices of basic operators in the Macdonald $(q,t)$--theory are further discussed in \cite{nazarov2019cherednik}, see especially Section 2.4 there.
+Some relationships between Cherednik and Heckman–Polychronakos operators are discussed in \cite[Section 5]{sergeev2015jack}.
+Both families of operators can be constructed via Newton power sums of certain "basic" operators.
+However, these basic operators exhibit different properties in the two theories: in Cherednik theory, the basic operators commute with each other, but their definition is not compatible with the natural action of the symmetric group $S_N$ on $(x_1, \dots, x_N)$; in Heckman–Polychronakos theory, the basic operators are defined in an $S_N$-equivariant way, but at the cost of losing commutativity.\footnote{We emphasize that although the basic operators $x_i\D_i$ do not commute, the Heckman–Polychronakos operators themselves do commute; see Definition \ref{Definition_HP_operator}, Lemma \ref{Lemma_commute}, and \eqref{eq_commutator}.} The two parallel choices of basic operators in Macdonald $(q,t)$ theory are further discussed in \cite{nazarov2019cherednik}, especially in Section~2.4.

-In the semiclassical limit\footnote{This limit is related to degeneration of a Lie group into a Lie algebra and to an elementary transition $\lim\limits_{\eps\to 0}(1+\eps x)^{\eps^{-1}y}=\exp(xy)$.}, Jack polynomials degenerate into multivariate Bessel functions (see e.g.\ \cite[Section 4]{okounkov1997shifted}) and the operators we study have a parallel degeneration to objects related to the rational (rather than trigonometric) Calogero-Moser-Sutherland Hamiltonian.
-Interestingly, Cherednik and Heckman--Polychronakos operators unite into a single family in this limit transition: the basic operators turn into the Dunkl operators of \cite{dunkl1989differential} which both commute and are equivariant.
+In the semiclassical limit,\footnote{This limit is related to the degeneration of a Lie group into a Lie algebra and to the elementary transition $\lim\limits_{\eps \to 0}(1+\eps x)^{\eps^{-1}y} = \exp(xy)$.} Jack polynomials degenerate into multivariate Bessel functions (see, e.g., \cite[Section 4]{okounkov1997shifted}), and the operators we study degenerate in parallel to objects related to the rational (rather than trigonometric) Calogero–Moser–Sutherland Hamiltonian.
+Interestingly, in this limit the Cherednik and Heckman–Polychronakos operators merge into a single family: their basic operators converge to the Dunkl operators of \cite{dunkl1989differential}, which both commute and are $S_N$-equivariant.

+Switching to the integrable probability side, recent works \cite{benaych2022matrix,xu2023rectangular,GXZ2024,KX2024} have made intensive use of power sums of Dunkl operators in the study of $\beta$-ensembles in random matrix theory.
+These studies address problems such as the addition of matrices, corner cutting, and the analysis of classical random matrix ensembles.
+Typical questions in this area concern the asymptotic behavior of individual eigenvalues, as well as more intricate functions of eigenvalues that capture their joint distribution as the matrix size tends to infinity.
+For the operators to be useful in such asymptotic analyses, two features are particularly important.
+First, the operators should have reasonably simple combinatorial expressions, allowing their action on explicit functions to be tractable in asymptotic regimes.
+Second, the eigenvalues of the operators correspond to observables of the stochastic system of interest, and thus should also be reasonably explicit.
+The power sums of Dunkl operators satisfy both of these criteria.